ChetSimpson/KAOSToolkit/README.md

 The following component work has been done on the Core library

-* Added endian aware binary writer
+* Added endian aware binary writer.
+* Added UUID type support to fixed variant.
+* Added vector type support to fixed variant (vector of fixed variants).
-* Added UUID type support to fixed variant
+* Added map type support to fixed variant (map with string as key and fixed variant as value).
-* Added XML auxiliary support for retrieving attributes from XML nodes
+* Added XML auxiliary support for retrieving attributes from XML nodes.
+* Added attribute_extension to provide attribute support to classes to hold named values of (almost) any type.

 The following component work has been done on the AssetFoo library

 * Removed custom image types for CM3, HRS, MGE, RAT, and VEF
-* Added attribute support to hold named values of (almost) any type.
 * Updated assetfoo::asset to include attribute support
 * Updated image readers for CM3, HRS, MGE, RAT, and VEF to save information about the images as attributes in assetfoo::images::image